Miami, which has been important copper

 historic Gila County Courthouse, built in 1906, is being restored and

 houses the Cobre Valley Center for the Arts.
-The Boyce Thompson Southwest Arboretum with its collection of more than 10,000 desert cacti, flowers and trees is about 25 miles southwest of Miami.
+The Boyce Thompson Southwest Arboretum with its collection of more than 10,000 desert cacti, flowers and trees are about 25 miles southwest of Miami.
 The Gila County Museum has a fine collection

 of artifacts dating from 1125 to 1400 A.D. from the Salado